 If there are no latex paint recycling options in your area, make sure you don’t pour it down the drain.
 You want to absorb any remaining paint using newspaper or kitty litter, then recycle the can with the lid removed.

-4. Plastic Peanuts
+4. Packing Peanuts

 Fact: Green packing peanuts are usually made from recycled material, and yellow peanuts are usually made of bioplastic.
 They are traditionally made of expanded polystyrene (EPS), which is a tricky and expensive material to recycle.